ShanmukhaManoj11/calibration_ros/README.md

 # calibration_ros
-Camera Lidar calibration in ROS
+Camera Lidar calibration in ROS.
+The included cpp code and python2 scripts are built on Ubuntu 18.04 with ROS melodic

 ### 1. Camera calibration
 Given a camera it is important know its parameters (intrinsic - related to internal camera parameters including lense focal lengths in the x,y axes, pixel skew and the optical center; extrinsic - mapping 3D world coordinates on to the 2D image plane; distortion coefficients).
 More information on these parameters can be found [here](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html)